dragontaoran/SUGEN/README.md

     4. Modified the model-based variance estimator so that it is stable for rare variants.

 * 8 (released on September 29, 2016)
-    1. Added the capability to perform Cox proportional hazard regression.
+    1. Added the capability to perform Cox proportional hazards regression.
     2. Modified the model-based covariance matrix estimator in gene-based tests so that it is more accurate for rare variants.
     3. Fixed a bug in reading the phenotype file when the subject ID or family ID column is the last column of the phenotype file.